-Implementation, Monitoring and Review of the Child Protection Policy The policy will be reviewed at least annually by the governing body.
-It will be implemented through the school's induction and training programme, and as part of day to day practice.
-Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.
+Implementation, Monitoring and Review of the Child Protection Policy

+The policy will be reviewed at least annually by the governing body.
+It will be implemented through each school's induction and training programme, and as part of day to day practice.
+Compliance with the policy will be monitored by the Senior Designated Safeguarding Lead and through staff performance measures.